How Much Caffeine Should You Have In A Day?

 - Nausea.

 To help alleviate these symptoms, try to gradually reduce your daily caffeine intake, drink plenty of water, and improve your sleep quality.
-You can also take over the counter pain relief, such as paracetamol and ibuprofen, to alleviate headaches from caffeine withdrawal.
+You can also take over the counter pain relief, such as paracetamol and ibuprofen, to manage headaches from caffeine withdrawal.

 How can I reduce my caffeine intake?